What is Taxology?

 Los Angeles, USA

 Bill is a globally minded business leader with in-depth experience of cross-functional and cross-cultural teams at major corporations in highly competitive markets.
 Bill has worked in industries such as healthcare, financial services and automotive on four continents, and is well known for master-minding systems and best practices that deliver sustained growth through improved corporate visibility and image.
 Bill has demonstrated a career long commitment to top quality products and services backed by world class customer support.
-Prior to co-founding PawPaw Taxology, Bill ran his own financial services and business consulting businesses.
+Prior to co-founding PawPaw Taxology, Bill ran his own business consulting and financial services businesses.

-So, while forming a business together, their choice of benevolent cause was a simple one – conserving the rapidly dwindling wildlife of Southern Africa.
-They support many great organizations dedicated to protecting the wilderness and eliminate poaching in that amazing part of the world, and we invite you to explore some of them below, escaping (for a few minutes) the enigmatic world of tax technology.
+So, while forming a business together, their choice of benevolent cause was simple – the conservation of the rapidly dwindling wildlife of southern Africa.
+They support several great organizations dedicated to wilderness protection and eliminating poaching in that amazing part of the world.
+Please explore them below, escaping (for a few minutes) the enigmatic world of tax technology.